 World Goth Day is celebrated every year on May 22nd .
 It celebrates the Gothic scene and subculture, fashion, art, and music.
 Goth has been around since the 1980s and has gathered a huge following since then.

-Many people who dress in the typical Gothic style are misunderstood, but World Goth Day wants to commemorate everything about the Goth scene, its presence around the globe, and encourage people to be themselves and embrace their inner Goth.
+Many people who dress in the typical Gothic style are misunderstood, but World Goth Day wants to commemorate everything about the Goth scene and its presence around the globe.
+It was created to encourage people to be themselves and embrace their inner Goth.

-History of World Goth Day
+World Goth Day History

 This international holiday was created in the United Kingdom in 2009.
-During a week in May, presenters at BBC Radio 6 were looking into different music subcultures on each day.
+During a week in May, presenters at BBC Radio 6 were looking into different music subcultures each day.
 On May 22nd they were playing Goth music, and DJs Cruel Britannia and Martin Oldgoth decided to unofficially declare it Goth Day.

 The idea was clearly popular, and Goth Day quickly turned into World Goth Day, an international celebration of everything Gothic to be observed annually.
 Worldwide commemoration events began popping up in many countries, and a website was created for World Goth Day to promote and coordinate all international activities.

 Some notable Goth icons and pioneers include Nick Cave, Siouxsie Sioux, Robert Smith, and Peter Murphy.
-All musicians that saw their successful start in the 1980s.
+All musicians saw their successful start in the 1980s.

-How to Celebrate World Goth Day
+Celebrate World Goth Day

 Many events take place in the United States for World Goth Day, such as the annual Darkwave Dance Party in San Francisco.
 Going to one is a great opportunity to get into the Goth scene and party with other lovers of the subculture and music.

 Host a Goth-themed party in honor of this subculture.
 Try and educate yourself more about its origins.
-Watch a gothic inspired movie, or read a gothic novel.
+Watch a gothic-inspired movie, or read a gothic novel.